CalabreseLab/seekr/README.md

 Three options are available for log transformation, using the --log2 flag.
 Pass `--log2 1` for log transformation of length normalized *k*-mer counts, with a +1 pseudo-count, pass `--log2 2` for log transformation of z-scores following count standardization (default), and pass `--log2 3` for no log transformation.

-If we want to avoid normalization, we can produce kmer counts per kb by setting the `--log2 3`, `--uncentered` and `--unstandardized` flags:
+If we want to avoid normalization, we can produce *k*-mer counts per kb by setting the `--log2 3`, `--uncentered` and `--unstandardized` flags:

 ```
 $ seekr_kmer_counts example.fa -o out_counts.csv -k 2 --log2 3 -uc -us